Eligibility for Assistance for Isolated Children (AIC) Distance Education Allowance (DED) 010-03040020

 4 |

-Not consistent rate of study across year Charlie has been studying face-to-face at the local Queensland school.
+Not consistent rate of study across year Charlie has been studying face to face at the local Queensland school.
 Due to health issues, the school recommended Charlie only attend during the mornings and study from home in the afternoons.
 Charlie is enrolled in a distance education school for the study undertaken at home.
 Charlie's health issues have had varying impacts on Charlie's ability to attend the local school.
-As a result, Charlie's hours at school and home have varied over the last 2 terms.
-Charlie's guardian has supplied details from the school to say that for:
+As a result, Charlie's study load percentage at school and home have varied over the last 2 terms.
+Charlie's guardian has supplied the following details from the school:

 Term 1 instalment period: